 Kings Bay, Crystal River and Three Sisters Springs are famous for being one of the largest sanctuaries for manatees in the United States.
 Manatee season’ at the Crystal River National Wildlife Refuge, begins in mid-November and continues to late March.
 During this time the waterways and springs are very crowded with paddlers, scuba divers, snorkelers, and boaters.
 It is often hard to observe these gentle creatures due to the crowds.
 We made this paddle in mid-September in order to enjoy and photograph Kings Bay and Three Sisters Springs without the large crowds.
 Photographs of the manatees were taken on a previous trip. – James

-Crystal River, a designated Outstanding Florida Waterway, is a 7 mile long river located in Citrus County.
-The river has over 30 springs that contributing over 300 million gallons of water a day.
+Crystal River, a designated Outstanding Florida Waterway, is a 7-mile-long river located in Citrus County.
+The river has over 30 springs that contribute over 300 million gallons of water a day.
 It is the second largest spring group in Florida, the first being Wakulla Springs.

 The headwater of Crystal River is Kings Bay, the home of the Crystal River National Wildlife Refuge and Three Sisters Springs.
 Due to the numerous springs that keep the water 72° year round, Crystal River and Kings Bay attract hundreds of manatees during the winter months.
 Crystal River is often considered the most important refugee for manatees in the United States.